 How To Become Certified?

-Instructors may become certified and qualified either via Onsite educational (you do training at a scheduled location guided by a Certified WaterART Master Trainer) or Home Study/Online Education (at home with self learning techniques).
+Instructors may become Certified and qualified either via Onsite or Virtual Education or combination of the two (you complete training at a scheduled location guided by a Certified WaterART Master Trainer) or Home Study Education (at home with self learning techniques).

 What Do The Industry Standards Require?

-Industry standards require that all instructors be certified and qualified by an approved organization such as WaterART Fitness.
+Industry standards require that all instructors be certified and qualified by an approved organization such as WaterART Fitness International.

-Exercise Safety and liability protection is the most important reason to achieve Certification.
-Instructors who achieve Certification are eligible for insurance and liability protection.
+Standard of care in the industry is being competent with both theoretical and practical skills.
+Exercise Safety and liability protection is the most important reason to achieve certification.
+Instructors who achieve certification are eligible for insurance and liability protection cost effectively.

 Do I Need To Become Certified Before I Start Teaching?